ronakupadhyaya/SQL/Day1/Select.md

 that take forever to run, so writing efficient queries is also very important.
 We're not going to worry about efficiency just yet however.

 A SELECT query always returns a table.
-Even if there is only one field and one line, the structure that is returned is a table.
+Even if there is only one field and one record, the structure that is returned is a table.
 Let's start with a basic query to get the information from the table.

 ```SELECT * FROM users;```